StephenDataStax/dsbank-coreandsearch/README.md

 DSE has several mechanisms for data ingest.
 This example uses the COPY command to import the sample CSV file provided with this example.
 With COPY, the target table is named, the column structure is defined, and the source file is provided.
 Note, in this example, the data has a column header which is handled with the HEADER = TRUE option.

+Note: The data has been pre loaded for this demo.

 ```
 COPY dsbank.transactions (account_number, transaction_time, amount, items, location, merchant, notes, status, tags, transaction_id, user_id) FROM '/tmp/dse-halfday-workshop/resources/cql/dsbank.csv' WITH HEADER = TRUE ;
 ```